Waris Ali Shah: Sufi order

-Waris Ali Shah belonged to the Qadiriyya order of Sufism.
 He had a liberal view and permitted his followers to follow Sufism and names may not be changed in case of one has accepted Islam.

 As a boy, Shah attached himself to Khadim Ali Shah, a Dervish of Golaganj, Lucknow, in the state of Uttar Pradesh, India, and remained with the latter until his death in 1832–33 when Shah was 16 years old.

 His disciples

-He had followers from several faiths.
+He was said to have followers from several faiths, though usually he was not in constant contact with most of them.